-The Business Program gives an award each year to the student that demonstrates progress.
-This student must be a declared business degree student but not necessarily a graduating business student.
+The Business Program gives two awards.
+The first goes annually to a student who demonstrates progress.
+This student must be a declared business degree student, but not necessarily a graduating business student.
 The award is not based on GPA.
 Demonstrating progress can include correcting attendance issues, automatizing Landmark skills into business course material, or just successfully completing a business course, perhaps after struggles.

 The Business Program at Landmark College is affiliated with the Accreditation Council for Business Schools and Programs (ACBSP).
 ACBSP is the only accrediting body for business schools that offers a student leadership award.
-The criteria for this award is not determined by ACBSP, but by individual campuses.
-The Landmark College Business Program criteria for this award is as follows:
+The criteria for this award are not determined by ACBSP, but by individual campuses.
+The Landmark College Business Program criteria for this award are as follows: